oulib-datacatalog/xmlgenq/README.md

-Cybercom Queue
+Cybercom Queue for XML Generation
 ====

-Example Cybercom task queue.
-Good starting repo for various asynchronous tasks.
+This queue is for the creation of metadata xml files for OU Libraries.